 Disability does not mean not interested in sport and games!
 If it’s a nice day, think about how you could adapt an active game for your disabled child.
 Get a group of parents and children together in your local yard or park, and organise an accessible game of rounders, for example.
 Maybe your wheelchair using child bats the ball and has a ‘runner’ to run around the posts for them, or perhaps they are amazing at catching or throwing, so can bowl the ball or be stationed at a post ready to catch a batter out on the opposing team.
 Playing adapted versions of well-loved games with your child from a young age might also really encourage them to play games such as wheelchair basketball, wheelchair tennis or even wheelchair rugby when they are a little older.

 What exciting destinations are near enough for you to travel to?
 Choose your destination according to the weather.
 When temperatures are nice, take a day trip to an outdoor historical site, or a local farm.
 Some farms may offer special dairy and sheep tours.
 Outdoor theater shows are another enjoyable activity when the weather is right.
 Colder months may be better for visiting indoor sites, such as museums, science centres, or local businesses and factories that allow for tours.
 Always call ahead to find out how accessible the sites will be, and if your wheelchair user will be able to see most of the attractions.
 If you require a travel wheelchair for going on excursions, that can fold up into a car boot for ease of getting around, have a look at this post for inspiration.

 5. Make an outside fort that has a secret path.

-So go out and have some family fun with your child.
+So, whatever the weather, now you know this wheelchair activities for kids, so go out and have some family fun with your child.
 Being a wheelchair user is no reason for them to miss out on the traditions and activities we all love to do, no matter what time of year!